 Not only will this entertain you in the moment, but anticipation of it will help to speed the trip along, giving you something on-board the plane to look forward to.

-Finally, remember to get up for a quick walk every hour or two during the flight.
+Finally, although currently discouraged, remember to get up for a quick walk every hour or two during the flight if you can.
 This will help prevent blood clots and cramps, and will also help you clear your head.
 If you can find an open space near the bulkheads, you might even be able to stretch a bit.
 A good toe-touch really helps reset the body for another film or chapter in that novel.

 Need help organising your business travel?
 Get in touch with our travel experts